HOPE New York 2014: Observations & Remarks

 Snowden, North Korea and iOS, these could be seen as the finalising or resulting “menage a trois” from the HOPE conference in New York 2014.
 It was the most populous meeting as they reported, due to the first thing mentioned here, perhaps, but also maybe because of some other matters.
 After all, one of the main organisers of the conference did connect from Verizon network, which is known to have its domestic ties.
 There were many recruiters and other informants onboard the audience, not to forget the political motivations some of them have in the American setting.

-Luckily there was a somewhat active IRC channel for the conference and the volunteers (and they even hosted their own radio channel having its IRC tag too), so that one could very well participate remotely from the hotel room when not feeling well.
-This does not correlate directly to the case which one could imagine that to participate the whole event from home, since you have possibility and temporally actual also meeting in real life.
+Luckily there was a somewhat active IRC channel for the conference and the volunteers (and they even hosted their own radio channel having its IRC tag too) so that one could very well participate remotely from the hotel room when not feeling well.
+This does not correlate directly to the case which one could imagine that to participate in the whole event from home since you have the possibility and temporally actual also meeting in real life.

 Right after the first session, the matter started to live and grow!
-The next three talks did matter persecutions, Anonymous, Whistleblowers, Spies, CSI effects and hacker wars, to put long story short.
-This aren't no short or narrow topic, and in the agenda there were four hours reserved for it.
+The next three talks did matter persecutions, Anonymous, Whistleblowers, Spies, CSI effects and hacker wars, to put a long story short.
+This isn't any short or narrow topic, and on the agenda there were four hours reserved for it.
 Maybe one of them to mention here was the Thomas Drake, who faced the love from the NSA in connection to one of their subprograms.
-Strangely enough, he or any other case presented in the conference did not pay attention to the fact that when some martyr go into public with some juicy detail of theirs, the so called whistleblower actually at the same time serves more the host himself than the whistle.
+Strangely enough, he or any other case presented in the conference did not pay attention to the fact that when some martyr goes into public with some juicy detail of theirs, the so-called whistleblower actually at the same time serves more the host himself than the whistle.
 This is because not many players in the cyber world want or can go public with their capabilities, but they are happy, at least internally, when someone goes out and says what they are able to do.
-This leaves nice gap there between the truth and the facts, and also upholds neat non accountability and threat factor (what else they could then do?).
-Of course then we need some heroes to blow the whistle and say what is happening, but is it always good thing to do, at least with narrow and short perspective?
+This leaves a nice gap there between the truth and the facts, and also upholds neat non-accountability and threat factor (what else they could then do?).
+Of course, then we need some heroes to blow the whistle and say what is happening, but is it always a good thing to do, at least with narrow and short perspective?

-The second day was the prime day for the sessions, since famous Edward and Ellsberg took the stage.
-This was epic moment when the whole crowd set themselves to watch the show, and where even three rooms were not enough.
-It was bit like waiting for santa to appear, as half an hour delay was over and Ellsberg started his session.
+The second day was the prime day for the sessions since famous Edward and Ellsberg took the stage.
+This was an epic moment when the whole crowd set themselves to watch the show, and even three rooms were not enough.
+It was a bit like waiting for Santa to appear, as half an hour delay was over and Ellsberg started his session.
 What did bug me was that during the delay, it was announced that the delay is due to they are setting the six proxies, but then at the end of the announcement the master of ceremony himself leaked that they are setting up the stream to one of the rooms instead!
-Also while Mr. Snowden is in Russia, during his talk he referred the issues in matter as “here in America”, in the middle of his emotional speech.
-While people are in stressful situation like this, they normally are not so good to uphold their stories, and tend to leak out some bit and pieces.
-A bright audience should keep on eye on these and always pay attention when something unusual happens, or something which does not fit to the surroundings, like the black cat crossing the isle twice -- was it the same cat?
+Also while Mr Snowden is in Russia, during his talk he referred the issues in the matter as “here in America”, in the middle of his emotional speech.
+While people are in a stressful situation like this, they normally are not so good to uphold their stories and tend to leak out some bit and pieces.
+A bright audience should keep on eye on these and always pay attention when something unusual happens, or something which does not fit to the surroundings, like the black cat crossing the isle twice — was it the same cat?

-The prime session of the last day was a story of visit to North Korea.
-During this session the presenter showed wide range of pictures onsite and explained what he understood was and had been happening.
-However deeper analysis of the political or social issue remained on the level of they vs us joking and laughing, which somewhat reminded of some U.S. Army spirit cheering session before the battle to cure the motivation to face the enemy.
+The prime session of the last day was a story of a visit to North Korea.
+During this session, the presenter showed a wide range of pictures on site and explained what he understood was and had been happening.
+A however deeper analysis of the political or social issue remained on the level of they vs us joking and laughing, which somewhat reminded of some U.S. Army spirit cheering session before the battle to cure the motivation to face the enemy.
 He mentioned that he can receive North Korean TV and Radio home in Australia via satellite dish, as their signal was transferred via satellite.
 Again he made populist notions such as assumptions that the factories he was shown were not factories what they were said they were for but for some evil plan against others, or that the country is most odd of them all.
 However in order to understand something you really would need to pay more effort than just browse from the outside, look what things look alike, and also you would need to understand that people do by intention but without being mean, hostile or evil, present things in a “visitor friendly” way.
 And again, his simplistic analysis towards the symbolisms did lack the intelligent comparison to our symbols and presentation of objects of ideology.
-There is no reason to claim that our way of presenting and putting the objects of devotion were somewhat more better than theirs, from the personal and social settings, to exclude here all opinions on the political side against or for anyone.
-Just stressing that as we all are unable to see our own beauty and quite often wont sense our own maneuvers of attraction, it could be compared to harassment to provoke hate or disrespect towards someones contractions or upholding of objects of ideology (see Zizek for example).
-However at the same time it was good world education for most of the audience, very rare to occur and something to encourage more and more, as the presenter did, to travel here and there, to engage, involve and participate.
+There is no reason to claim that our way of presenting and putting the objects of devotion was somewhat better than theirs, from the personal and social settings, to exclude here all opinions on the political side against or for anyone.
+Just stressing that as we all are unable to see our own beauty and quite often won't sense our own manoeuvres of attraction, it could be compared to harassment to provoke hate or disrespect towards someone's contractions or upholding of objects of ideology (see Zizek for example).
+However at the same time, it was good world education for most of the audience, very rare to occur and something to encourage more and more, as the presenter did, to travel here and there, to engage, involve and participate.
 Insha-allah!